ayagabbish/BiruniVerse/README.md

 ## 🔧 Hardware Components
 _List of motors, sensors, chassis material, batteries, etc._
+# Engineering Material
+- Raspberri pi 4
+- ESP-WROOM-32
+- ESP32 expansion board
+- H-bridge
+- DC Mototr
+- Servo Motor
+- Infrared Sensor
+- Color Sensor
+- ultrasonics : we used 3 ultrasonics 2 on the sides and 1 in the front

 ## 🧠 Software Architecture
 _Languages, libraries, algorithms, and control systems used._